John "Grizzly" Adams

 John Adams (also known as James Capen Adams and Grizzly Adams) (October 22, 1812 – October 25, 1860) (Note: When Theodore H. Hittell met Adams in 1856 at Adams' Mountaineer Museum in San Francisco, California, Adams first represented himself as William Adams, then a short time later told Hittell (also incorrectly) his name was James Capen Adams, an alias he maintained until 1860.
 He also told Hittell he was born on October 20, 1807, in Maine.
 The 1970s movie and TV series used the same "James Capen Adams" name incorrectly conveyed by Hittell.
 The real John Adams did not have a middle name.
 His mother's maiden surname was "Capen".
 He did, however, actually have a younger brother named James Capen Adams.
 Information on his Massachusetts death record (Vol. 139, p.
 225) also indicates that his name was John and gives an estimated birth year of 1813, based on age at death (48 years).
-His tombstone lists his first name as John and his date of death as October 25, 1860, age 48 years.) was a famous California mountain man and trainer of grizzly bears and other wild animals he captured for menageries, zoological gardens and circuses.
+His tombstone lists his first name as John and his date of death as October 25, 1860, age 48 years.) was a California mountain man and trainer of grizzly bears and other wild animals he captured for menageries, zoological gardens and circuses.